bbmokhtari/django-translations/docs/reference/utils.rst

    a language.

-   Queries the :class:`~translations.models.Translation` model using the provided query in a language and returns the queryset.
+   Queries the :class:`~translations.models.Translation` model using the provided query in the specified language and returns the queryset.

    :param query: The query to fetch
        the :class:`~translations.models.Translation` queryset of.